daraghbland/RotateRepo/README.md

 # 1. Improve image quality

-I applied linear interpolation to calculate the image rotation, however for smoother image quality I believe that bipolar or bicubic interpolation would have been more effective.
+I applied linear interpolation to calculate the image rotation, however for smoother image quality I believe that bilinear or bicubic interpolation would have been more effective.

 # 2. Clipped image